python-trio/trio/README.rst

      different one?)

    - factor call_soon machinery off into its own object

+   - start_* convention -- if you want to run it synchronously, do async with make_nursery() as nursery: task = await start_foo(nursery) return task.result.unwrap()
+     we might even want to wrap this idiom up in a convenience function

+     for our server helper, it's a start_ function maybe it takes listener_nursery, connection_nursery arguments, to let you set up the graceful shutdown thing? though draining is still a problem.

+   - XX tasks have a private reference to containing nursery, nursery has a private reference to containing task (I guess, privacy here doesn't matter too much), and tasks have a public @property pointing to parent task, to prevent nursery references leaking out where they weren't passed.

+     ...if nursery is the only way to spawn, and nursery creation requires await, so you can only spawn if passed async OR passed a reference to a nursery, then... does spawn actually need to be async? esp. since the ability to *create* a nursery doesn't actually let you violate causality! only being passed a reference to someone else's nursery lets you do that.

+   - nurseries inside async generators are... odd. they *do* allow you to violate causality in the sense that the generator could be doing stuff while appearing to be yielded.
+I guess it still works out so long as the generator does eventually complete? if you leak this generator though then ugh what a mess. worst case we leak tasks -- the root task has exited, but there are still incomplete tasks floating around. not sure what we should do in that case. besides whine mightily.

+   - algorithm for WFQ ParkingLot:

+     if there are multiple tasks that are eligible to run immediately, then we want to wake the one that's been waiting longest (FIFO rule) otherwise, we want to wake the task that will be eligible to run first for each waiter, we know its entry time and its vtime we keep two data structures: one sorted by vtime, and one by entry time.
+Any given task is listed on *one* of these, not both! the vtime collection holds tasks that are not eligible to run yet (vtime in the future); the FIFO collection holds tasks that are eligible to run immediately (vtime in the past).
+     to wake 1 task:
+     - get the current vtime on the vclock
+     - look at the set of tasks sorted by vtime, and for all the ones whose vtime is older than the current vtime, move them to the FIFO queue
+     - pop from the FIFO queue
+     - unless it's empty, in which case pop from the vtime queue this is something like amortized O(N log N) to queue/dequeue N tasks.

+     HWFQ is... a much worse mess though, b/c a task could be eligible to run now but become ineligible before being scheduled :-(

    - unifying the task cancel and timeout cancel systems